giacomelli/giacomelli.github.io-jekyll/src/_posts/2018/2018-04-05-DocsByRelection-v1.0.13-netstandard2.0.md

 ---
 The **[DocsByReflection v1.0.13](https://github.com/giacomelli/DocsByReflection/releases/tag/v1.0.13)** is out.

-> If you don't know what is DocsByReflection or what you can do with it, take a look in my previous post about it ["Getting your code documentation at runtime"](http://diegogiacomelli.com.br/getting-your-code-documentation-at-runtime).
+> If you don't know what is DocsByReflection or what you can do with it, take a look in my previous post about it "{% post Getting your code documentation at runtime %}".

 ## .NET Standard 2.0 and .NET Framework 4.6
 In this version [DocsByReflection](https://github.com/giacomelli/DocsByReflection) starts to support .NET Standard 2.0.